Skip to main content

 Program Structure

 The BioPeers program is sponsored by the Senior Associate Dean for Graduate Education and Postdoctoral Affairs and managed by the Office of Graduate Education.
 Peer Mentors are selected from among the Biosciences departments and home programs and serve for a minimum of one year.
-All BioPeers mentors report to Shelly Rasnick, Associate Director for Biosciences Student Life & Wellness.
+All BioPeers mentors report to Kathryn Musumeci, Associate Director for Biosciences Student Life & Wellness with support from Shelly Rasnick, Assistant Dean, Student Affairs, Well-Being and Inclusion.

 Meet the BioPeers